-Acclaimed by Lord Tennyson as "the stateliest bit of landstrip," the Lauterbrunnen Valley is often ranked as one of the most beautiful places in Switzerland.
+Acclaimed by Alfred, Lord Tennyson, as "the stateliest bit of landstrip," the Lauterbrunnen Valley is often ranked as one of the most beautiful places in Switzerland.
 A Swiss Shangri-la, it encloses a nearly perfect set piece of earth, sky, and water.
 The mountains here seem to part like the Red Sea as two awesome, bluff-lined rock faces line the vast valley, where grassy meadows often lie in shadow as 1,508-foot rocky shoulders rise on either side.
 What really sets this mountainous masterpiece apart are the more than 70 waterfalls (Lauterbrunnen means "only springs") that line the length of the 3-km-long (2-mile-long) valley.
-Some plummet from sky-high crags, others cascade out of cliff-face crevasses, while many are hidden within the rocks themselves; the largest, the Staubbach Falls, were immortalized by Goethe, Wordsworth, and Byron, who described them as "the tail of a white horse blowing in the breeze."
+Some plummet from sky-high crags, others cascade out of cliff-face crevasses, and many are hidden within the rocks themselves; the largest, the Staubbach Falls, were immortalized by Johann Wolfgang von Goethe, William Wordsworth, and Lord Byron, who described them as "the tail of a white horse blowing in the breeze."
 For scenery supreme, Lauterbrunnen can't be topped.